wg-osr/walkerga.github.io/class/fi_githyanki.md

 You can cast spells using Spell Dice (SD) like a Wizard, except that yours depend on your martial prowess: You gain a Spell Die every time you successfully damage a creature with a melee weapon.
 The dice are D6s and last 10 minutes before vanishing.
 You can only have 3 of them at a time.

 <details markdown="1">
-<summary>How GLOG spells work</summary>
+<summary>How spells work</summary>
 <ins>Casting a Spell</ins><br>
 Whenever you cast a spell, you choose how many SD to invest into it.
 The result of the spell depends on the number of [dice] and their [sum].
 You can’t cast without SD.

 Every time you roll doubles you get closer to *Catastrophe*.